-For people drinking for the effects of alcohol (rather than simply because they enjoy the taste), over time as tolerance builds up more alcohol is needed to achieve those effects.
-Understandably, however, drinking more, and more regularly, is more likely to lead to dependence and addiction (while also potentially rendering the consequences of that addiction more severe, with more money and time needed to be devoted to drinking).
+For people drinking for the effects of alcohol, over time as tolerance builds up more alcohol is needed to achieve those effects.
+Understandably, however, drinking more, and more regularly, is more likely to lead to dependence and addiction.

 Co-Occurring Disorders: Mental Health Issues & Alcohol Addiction